This post may contain affiliate links. Please see my disclosure policy for details.

 Grasmere Gingerbread is now a household name in the Lake District but through the centuries has become famous all over the globe too.

-The Grasmere Gingerbread Shop have never steered from their roots, or changed for profit.
-They still continue making this top secret recipe for people to enjoy as Sarah intended all those years ago.
+The Grasmere Gingerbread Shop has never steered from their roots or changed for profit.
+They still continue making this top-secret recipe for people to enjoy as Sarah intended all those years ago.